This tropical blue drink is made without any alcohol! The bright blue color and citrusy flavor is perfect mocktail for warmer months!

 But now, you can bring some tropical flair home to your guests instead.

-Why I love This Recipe
+Why I Like This Blue Drink!

 - It is great for both adults AND kids.

-- It is unique, colorful and fun!
+- It is unique, colorful and fun and doesn't turn GREEN!

 - You can make large pitchers for a party.